rtous/edcav/mongodb_hands_on/README.md

 ## 2. Install MongoDB

-### 2.1 Install Docker

-If you want to work with your personal computer and a local MongoDB server, but you don't want to mess up your OS, you may find convenient to work over Docker.
-If you don't have Docker already installed follow the instructions [here](../docker.md).

-### 2.2 Install a local MongoDB server
+### 2.1 Install a local MongoDB server

 If you don't have Docker you need to install a MongoDB server following [this instructions](https://docs.mongodb.com/manual/installation/).
-If you have Docker you can just pull and run an MongoDB server image:
+If you have Docker you can just pull and run an MongoDB server image (instructions for installing Docker [here](../docker.md)):

 	docker pull mongo
 	docker run -it --name=mongo -p 27017:27017 -d mongo

 You don't need a shared folder (a volume) this time.

-### 2.3 Install a local MongoDB Compass (OPTIONAL)
+### 2.2 Install a local MongoDB Compass (OPTIONAL)

 A convenient way to interact with your MongoDB server is MongoDB Compass, a GUI.
 You can dowload it here [here](https://www.mongodb.com/download-center/compass).